lingtalfi/Here/README.md

 I called it the ConstantDistance time plot plugin.

-More conception notes in the next directory.
+More conception notes in the doc directory.